 In the Bible, Bethany was a village where Jesus’ closest friends lived.
 That pretty much sums up what we want to be – friends and followers of Jesus Christ working in the heart of the community around Houghton le Spring.

-Bethany Christian Centre is a meeting place for people who love and desire to serve the living God, and for those who are seeking to find out about the Christian faith.
+Bethany Church is a meeting place for people who love and desire to serve the living God, and for those who are seeking to find out about the Christian faith.

 Meet the Team